 The preservation of forests is directly tied to the availability of clean/drinkable water for communities.
 This includes both rural and urban areas.
 For example, New York, one of the most urban cities in the world, sources its drinking water from the Catskill Watershed1; a forested area.

-Such water systems around the world are disappearing due to the decline in tree population and forested areas.
+Such water systems around the world are disappearing due to the decline in tree populations and forested areas.
 These trees are either lost to deforestation or left to die of diseases, fires, and insect activity.
 The resulting effect includes poor soil quality for agriculture and impacts on the scarcity and quality of our drinking water.

 By planting trees, we can improve the quality of our water.
 We can provide tree cover, and restabilize the soil in affected places.
 More trees will keep our streams, lakes, and rivers thriving.

-Climate change is partly responsible for the loss of several animal and plant species that are essential for our eco-systems to flourish.
+Climate change is partly responsible for the loss of several animal and plant species that are essential for our ecosystems to flourish.
 And there are many more at-risk species.
 As global forests disappear, we can record increasing temperatures, changes in biotic interaction, and a lack of protection for wild animals.
 By planting more trees, we can reverse these effects and protect our wildlife.

 Habitat restoration can help decrease biodiversity loss, and build resilience not only in natural systems but also in human society.
 Ecosystem restoration is important for humanity moving forward.
 But this is largely an issue of adaptation, rather than mitigation.